 The Framework envisages more active use of the railway viaducts.
 This will need careful consideration of people living and playing immediately adjacent to the viaduct.

-The existing railway bridge at the end of Arctic Street would be opened up to provide a access to the Regis Road area.
+The existing railway bridge at the end of Arctic Street would be opened up to provide a access to the Regis Road site.
 This is in a similar location to the pedestrian link that existed several years ago, which made life so much easier for access to Kentish Town.
 The memory of this handy route gives a hint of what more could be achieved if redevelopment follows the plan, with easy access for West Kentish Towners to a myriad of opportunities for work and leisure, including a bridge connection to the Murphy site linking a series of new cultural spaces, and a new route to Hampstead Heath.

 HOLMES ROAD AND GRAFTON ROAD

 The Kentish Town Planning Framework calls for a certain number of homes to be provided on the Murphy site (750) and the Regis Road site (1,250).
 These numbers have led to the developer of the Murphy site to propose 20 storey towers to the east of Oak Village, as there are restrictions on locating homes elsewhere.
 This shows a lack of respect to residents of Hemmingway Close and Meru Close, and a lack of care regards the impact on Kentish Town City Farm.
-The housing target for the Murphy site set by Camden should be reduced to avoid this harmful outcomes.
+The housing target for the Murphy site set by Camden should be reduced to avoid these harmful outcomes.

 STRATEGIC PLAN FOR HAVERSTOCK AND GOSPEL OAK